wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 If we were to disable PDX *auto-configuration*, you would see the effects of trying to serialize a non-serializable type, `Customer`.
 This would be apparent when you tried to query /Customers.
 We will leave this as an exercise for the student.

-SBDG takes care of all your serialization needs without you having to configure serialization or implement `java.io.Serializable` in all your application domain model types, including types your application domain model types might refer to, which may not be possible.

 If you were not using SBDG, then you would need to enable PDX serialization explicitly.